The global healthcare prescriptive analytics market is forecasted to grow at a CAGR of 17.4% from 2022 to 2027.

 MARKET RESTRAINTS:

-However, the scarcity of data scientists and analysts and the high costs associated with the analytics are majorly hindering the growth rate of the global healthcare prescriptive analytics market.
+However, the scarcity of data scientists and analysts and the high costs associated with analytics are majorly hindering the growth rate of the global healthcare prescriptive analytics market.
 Though AI is now used to assist real doctors, computers will soon be able to replace them entirely.
 The impact of ongoing technological improvements on decision-making.
 With the machine, there are moral hazards and human intervention points.
 Lack of regulation, algorithmic bias, privacy concerns, and data security further restrict the global healthcare prescriptive analytics market.

 Impact of COVID-19 on the global healthcare prescriptive analytics market: